• Skip to primary navigation

 Cosmetic

 1. Myrrh oil can be used as a facial cleanser.
-What to do: Just add one to two drops of essential oil to your cleanser.
+Just add one to two drops of essential oil to your cleanser.
 It promotes healthier and younger complexion as it cleans and tightens pores.

 2. It also has antibacterial properties.
 It can help fight acne, eczema and other skin irritations.
-What to do: Include a few drops of the essential oil in the daily facial routine.
+Include a few drops of the essential oil in the daily facial routine.
 Mix a few drops to cleanser and wash face as usual.

 3. Myrrh can minimize acne scars and dark marks.
-What to do: Use myrrh oil and cleanser mixture daily.
+Use myrrh oil and cleanser mixture daily.
 It can minimize wrinkles, marks and scars.
 Applying the essential oil directly can help speed up scar removal.

 4. Perfume.
 Myrrh oil is used as scent enhancers.
-What to do: Mix a few drops with your cologne.
+Mix a few drops with your cologne.
 In a spray bottle, mix two to three drops of myrrh oil and a cup of water and use it as it is.

 Culinary